reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 {{% /info %}}

 ## HttpClient (Async APIs)
-In this section of examples we are going to learn how to use the `HttpAsyncClient` for sending requests and consuming responses in asynchronous mode.
-The client code will wait until it receives response from the server without blocking the current thread.
+In this section of examples, we are going to learn how to use the `HttpAsyncClient` for sending requests and consuming responses in asynchronous mode.
+The client code will wait until it receives a response from the server without blocking the current thread.

 {{% info title="HTTP and CRUD Operations" %}}
 CRUD operations refer to Create, Read, Update, and Delete actions performed on data.
 In the context of HTTP endpoints for a `/users` resource:
-- **Create**: Use HTTP POST to add a new user.
-Example URL: `POST /users`
+- **Create**: Use HTTP POST to add a new user: `POST /users`
-- **Read**: Use HTTP GET to retrieve user data.
-Example URL: `GET /users/{userId}` for a specific user or `GET /users?page=1` for a list of users with pagination.
+- **Read**: Use HTTP GET to retrieve user data: `GET /users/{userId}` for a specific user or `GET /users?page=1` for a list of users with pagination.
-- **Update**: Use HTTP PUT or PATCH to modify user data.
-Example URL: `PUT /users/{userId}`
+- **Update**: Use HTTP PUT or PATCH to modify user data: `PUT /users/{userId}`
-- **Delete**: Use HTTP DELETE to remove a user.
-Example URL: `DELETE /users/{userId}`
+- **Delete**: Use HTTP DELETE to remove a user: `DELETE /users/{userId}`
 {{% /info %}}